Credit Score, Debt, Investing, IRA, Must Have Documents

 Suze: to get strong, face this and just do it.
 That's all.
 Just do it.
 All right, next KT.

 KT: Well this was this is another part to that same topic but this one I find a little bit amusing but also true.
 This is from an email.
 It's called House Hunter.
 That's the identification.
-But it said my question today is I plan, Suze, on purchasing your must-have document kit.
+But it said my question today is I plan, Suze, on purchasing the must-have document kit.

 KT: I know you mentioned that the software is updated when it need be.
 My question is, and I'm so sorry to ask, when you pass, what type of support and software updates will be provided?